-I approached a nonprofit membership organization about honoring a friend.
+I approached a membership organization about honoring a friend.
 To thank the friend, I wanted to give a donation in her honor.
 When the CEO learned that I was a visitor, instead of exploring how to help me reach my goal, she began to sell me a membership.
 She listed on and on membership benefits-tossing my goal aside.

 It was like having a persistent gnat in your face that you can’t catch while you’re trying to get something done.